 The park's recent astronomy Junior Ranger Program was featured in the Winter 2012 edition of the newsletter under Element 27 - Starry, Starry, Night.

 The park continues on in the future to meet the Director's Call to Action.
 Stay tuned for further developments.
-Any questions about the park's accomplishments should be directed to Chief Ranger Frank Doughman at 812-882-1776 ext.
+Any questions about the park's accomplishments should be directed to Superintendent Frank Doughman at 812-882-1776 ext.
 204.